 Communicate effectively with colleagues using Microsoft Teams

-With MS Teams, you can create work teams based on the organization of a project and the related tasks.
+With Microsoft Teams, you can create work teams based on the structure of a project and its related tasks.

-Within each team, channels are sections that organize conversations so that members working on a specific part of a large project can collaborate without involving the entire team.
+There are channels within each team to organize conversations so that members working on a specific part of a large project can collaborate without involving the entire team.

-Like teams, channels can be private or public.
-Conversations, files and notes on the different channels are only visible to team members who have permission to participate in those channels.
+Like the teams themselves, channels can be private or public.
+Conversations, files and notes on a channel can only be viewed by team members who have permission to participate in that channel.

-Ask participants for permission before inviting new users to a conversation
+Ask participants for permission before inviting new users to join a conversation

-Users invited have access to all content that was shared in a conversation.
-To protect your company’s confidential data or private information, ask your colleagues or IT service departments for permission before inviting external users to collaborate on Teams.
+Invited users have access to virtually all the content that has been shared in a conversation.
+In order to protect confidential company data and personal information, make sure to ask your colleagues or IT department for permission before inviting external users to collaborate on Teams.

-When remote working, Microsoft Teams can help improve your business meetings and even your training with an online meeting feature for up to 10,000 users.
+When working remotely, Microsoft Teams can help improve your business meetings and training with an online meeting feature for up to 10,000 users.